qiime2/docs/source/16s-overview.manual_edits.rst

 to make about processing methods!
 Briefly, the steps involved here are:

 1. Figure out what form your raw data is in.
-2. Import data into qiime
+2. Import data into QIIME 2
 3. Map each sequence to the sample it came from (i.e. demultiplex)
 4. Remove non-biological parts of the sequences (i.e. remove primers)
 5. Perform quality control and: